OctopusDeploy/docs/docs/shared-content/structured-configuration-variables.include.md

 ## Configuring the structured configuration variables feature {#StructuredConfigurationVariablesFeature-Configuringthestructuredconfigurationvariablesfeature}

-1. When you define the package [step](/docs/deployment-process/steps/index.md) in your [project](/docs/projects/index.md) enable the Structured Configuration Variables feature by clicking the **CONFIGURE FEATURES** link, selecting **Structured Configuration Variables** then clicking **OK**.
+1. To enable Structured Configuration Variables on a step [step](/docs/deployment-process/steps/index.md) in your [project](/docs/projects/index.md) that supports the feature, click the **CONFIGURE FEATURES** link, selecting **Structured Configuration Variables**, then clicking **OK**.
-2. In the **Features** section of the step template, specify the relative paths within the package to your Structured configuration files.
+2. In the **Structured Configuration Variables** section of the step, specify the relative paths within the package to your Structured configuration files.
 For instance:

 ```
 approot\packages\ASPNET.Core.Sample\1.0.0\root\appSettings.json